 How do I learn what History classes are being offered next semester?
 Please see MyRed for a list of all courses and times for the upcoming semester.
 You can find expanded descriptions of each course Department of History offers for the current semester including the instructor and time/day in the Undergraduate Catalog, an on-line course description booklet.

 How do I meet History faculty?
 The Department of History is located in Oldfather Hall, and the office phone number is 402-472-2414.
 The faculty is located on the 6th and 9th floor, and you should see office hours posted on office doors.
-You can also find contact information on the History website.
+You can also find contact information on the History directory.

 I would like to meet other history majors; are there any societies for History undergraduates?
 Phi Alpha Theta is a national History Honor Society that has been in existence since 1921.
 The University of Nebraska-Lincoln Zeta Nu chapter offers many opportunities for undergraduates to meet each other, the faculty and learn valuable leadership skills while being actively engaged in the History Department life.
 To learn more visit the History Department Phi Alpha Theta page and and connect with the University’s Zeta Nu chapter on Facebook.